 - “Full Send” 700+whp Setup

 Keep in mind, even if your initial goal is a modest 500whp you may consider opting for twin turbos capable of handling significantly more power.
 Not only will running the turbos below their upper limits help with reliability and longevity, but it also provides the option to extract more power from your N54 down the road without needing new turbos again.
 Of course, one downside to consider is that switching to larger, more capable, TD04 turbos will increase turbo lag slightly.

 TD03 vs TD04 Turbos

 This simply refers to the number of blades on the turbine wheel.
 As you likely guessed by now, 9b refers to 9 blades while 12b is 12 blades.
-All else constant, a 9 blade wheel will flow more air at lower PSI, but the 12 blade wheel will flow more at higher PSI.
+All else constant, a 9-blade wheel will flow more air at higher PSI, but a 12-blade wheel will flow more at lower boost.

 15T, 17T, and 19T

 These numbers refer to the size of the compressor wheel; higher numbers indicate a larger compressor wheel.
 A larger wheel will have higher flow.

 **Final Note: N54 OEM turbos feature a TD03 center section, 10T compressor wheel, and TD03L 11 blade turbine wheel.